Who We Are

 Laura graduated from Northwest Missouri State University with a degree in Speech and Organizational Communication.
 Deciding that she would like to use her communication skills in a helping profession, Laura went on to the University of Missouri where she earned a master’s in social work.
 In addition, Laura has earned a master’s degree in business administration from Western Governors University.

 Laura utilizes an integrative approach to her practice.
-Laura is currently working towards her certificate in play therapy from Heartland Play Therapy Institute.
+Laura received her certificate in play therapy from Heartland Play Therapy Institute.
 In addition to play therapy, Laura has received extensive training in solution focused therapy, cognitive behavioral therapy (CBT), trauma focused cognitive behavioral therapy (TF-CBT), and in crisis intervention.

 In her free time, you can usually find Laura spending time with her family, reading, baking, or cheering on the Kansas City Chiefs.